Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000.md

 * For **Duet 3** and **Duet Maestro** boards, the semi-automatic calibration procedure (see below) can be done, which involves using the M308 H999 and L999 parameters with the thermistor input open and shorted respectively.
 * **Duet 3** boards have that calibration procedure run during initial factory testing, and the results are stored in flash memory to provide the default L and H parameters.
 Those values get overwritten if you re-run the calibration procedure.
 * For **Duet 2 WiFi/Ethernet** we recommend the manual calibration procedure (see below), that uses resistors to calibrate if greater accuracy is needed.
-* In all cases, using M305/M308 with L and/or H parameters overrides any previously stored calibration.

 ## Semi-automatic calibration